leba-instrument/leba-instrument-en/README.md

 ### Instructions

 LEBA captures light exposure-related behaviours on a 5 point Likert type scale ranging from 1 to 5 (Never = 1; Rarely = 2; Sometimes = 3; Often = 4; Always = 5).
 The score of each factor is calculated by the summation of scores of items belonging to the corresponding factor.
-Respondends are requested to respond to each item in a retrospective manner where they try to capture their propensity of different light exposure related behaviors in the **past 4 weeks.**"
+Respondends are requested to respond to each item in a retrospective manner where they try to capture their propensity of different light exposure related behaviors in the **past 4 weeks.**

 This repository contains: